Complementary Therapies & Fertility

 However, there is limited and variable evidence of the beneficial impact of complementary and alternative medicines on fertility.

 If you would like to try alternative therapies while also being treated by western medicine, talk to your fertility specialist about your preferences.
-Some complementary medicines may interfere with fertility treatments, but generally our fertility specialists will be supportive of steps you take to improve your overall health and well-being.
+Some complementary medicines may interfere with fertility treatments, but generally our fertility specialists will be supportive of the steps you take to improve your overall health and well-being.

 - Stimulate blood flow to the uterus, influencing the menstrual cycle and ovulation.